SteveJustin1963/tec-MORSE/README.md

    - You can simply print the decoded text to the console or display it in a user interface.
    - If you're building a more complex application, you might transmit the decoded text over a network, save it to a file, or perform further analysis on the Morse code data.

+### softw

+Technical Goal: Development of a Morse Code Transmitter and Receiver System with Error Tolerance and Keypad Input

+Objective: To design and implement a comprehensive Morse Code communication system capable of encoding and decoding messages while being tolerant against frequency drift, duration shift, and errors.
+The system should provide a user-friendly interface for inputting Morse Code messages via a keypad and outputting them through a TTL switch to operate a Pixie QRP-CW-2Watt transmitter connected to a magloop antenna.
+The system will also include an LED readout to display the transmitted and received Morse Code messages.

+Key Components:

+1. Pulse Duration Creation and Detection: Develop a circuit or software algorithm that can generate and detect precise pulse durations corresponding to the dots and dashes of Morse Code.

+2. Morse Encoder: Implement a module that converts alphanumeric characters into their corresponding Morse Code representations.
+This encoder should take user input from a keypad and produce the Morse Code output.

+3. Morse Decoder: Create a module capable of accurately decoding Morse Code signals received by the system, converting them back into alphanumeric characters for display.

+4. Error Tolerance: Design the system to handle frequency drift and duration shift by incorporating adaptive algorithms that can adjust pulse timings dynamically.
+Error detection and correction techniques should be employed to minimize data corruption during transmission and reception.

+5. User Interface: Develop a user-friendly interface that allows users to input Morse Code messages through a keypad.
+This interface should provide real-time feedback on the input and allow for easy editing and transmission of the messages.

+6. TTL Switch Integration: Integrate the system with a TTL switch to enable the operation of a Pixie QRP-CW-2Watt transmitter.
+The TTL switch should be capable of activating the transmitter when the Morse Code message is ready for transmission.

+7. LED Readout: Implement an LED readout that can display the transmitted and received Morse Code messages in real-time.
+The LED display should be designed to clearly indicate the dots, dashes, and spaces.

+By achieving these technical goals, the Morse Code communication system will enable reliable and efficient transmission and reception of messages, facilitating effective communication in a variety of scenarios.